cncf/tag-security/safe_usecases.md

 * As an enterprise operator, I need a way to nominate per-policy-type operators (e.g. network and quota operators) both at the corporate level but also at lower levels.

-* As an enterprise operator, I can \ |LINK7|\  through growth, mergers and divestitures.
+* As an enterprise operator, I can [evolve my organization structure](https://docs.google.com/document/d/19V_Vx0fdz2HOa31FpPswT9CsUphizfJcwvDJv05aWFs/edit#heading=h.58j9tsccjq45)  through growth, mergers and divestitures.

-* As an enterprise operator, I can \ |LINK8|\  my organizations’ cloud resources.
+* As an enterprise operator, I can <a href="https://docs.google.com/document/d/19V_Vx0fdz2HOa31FpPswT9CsUphizfJcwvDJv05aWFs/edit#heading=h.mhh6qgyk76tv" target="_blank">delete</a>  my organizations’ cloud resources.

-* As an enterprise operator, I can \ |LINK9|\  within the organization or a compartment within an organization that I administer.
+* As an enterprise operator, I can <a href="https://docs.google.com/document/d/19V_Vx0fdz2HOa31FpPswT9CsUphizfJcwvDJv05aWFs/edit#heading=h.tb39rmtqjah2" target="_blank">act autonomously</a>  within the organization or a compartment within an organization that I administer.

 * As an enterprise operator, I can understand the effect of changes to policy that I am making